 The study is theoretically and methodologically informed by cross-disciplinary literatures on everyday life, social practice theories, and biographical approaches to the study of individual and collective lives, as well as sociologies of public life, political becoming, and the affect and ethics of social action and collective living.

 The Connectors Study is funded by the European Research Council (ERC-StG 335514).
+The study was hosted at the University of Sussex from 2014-2017.
+It is now hosted by Goldsmiths, University of London (Department of Sociology).

 All work in this blog is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.